BrockDSL/DSI2021_Annotation_Stream/04_method_2.md

-**NB.** Brock re-upped subscription to the tool and it will be in place until at least end of 2021 fiscal.
-Longer if intersted in the tool continues.
+**NB.** Brock re-upped subscription to the tool and it will be in place until at least end of the upcoming year.
+With the move to the new LMS coming up, it will be unclear if it supports Hypothes.is but investigations are underway.